 A revised Regulatory Framework was introduced on 1st April, 2015.
 The revised Regulatory Framework had new Standards in respect of governance and viability, and rent.
 The other Standards did not change.
 The revised Standard in respect of governance and viability aims to strengthen governance through a new emphasis on skilled boards within registered providers of social housing to ensure that viability is maintained and social housing assets are not put at risk.
-The Regulator's intention was to strengthen its expectations of registered providers of social housing in relation to risk management and planning for adverse events.
+The Regulator of Social Housing's intention was to strengthen its expectations of registered providers of social housing in relation to risk management and planning for adverse events.
 Registered providers of social housing must maintain registers of assets and liabilities and take steps to stress test their business plans.
-The Standards are accompanied by a code of practice which gives additional explanations as to what is expected from registered providers of social housing and the approach the Regulator is likely to take.
+The Standards are accompanied by a code of practice which gives additional explanations as to what is expected from registered providers of social housing and the approach the Regulator of Social Housing is likely to take.
 The changes were designed to strengthen the financial viability of registered providers of social housing including English Authorised Borrowers.
 Compliance may result in increased costs for some registered providers of social housing but much of what is required is already normal practice in the sector.
-Any breach of the Standards could lead to the exercise of the Regulator's statutory powers.
-The Regulator publishes guidance on how it regulates.
+Any breach of the Standards could lead to the exercise of the Regulator of Social Housing's statutory powers.
+The Regulator of Social Housing publishes guidance on how it regulates.
 It adopts a proportionate approach with an emphasis on self-regulation and co-regulation.
 In practice, use of statutory powers is rare.
-Serious non-compliance with the economic standard is more likely to lead to a downgrade of the Regulator's published regulatory judgements and agreement with the Regulator of the corrective action to be taken.
+Serious non-compliance with the economic standard is more likely to lead to a downgrade of the Regulator of Social Housing's published regulatory judgements and agreement with the Regulator of Social Housing of the corrective action to be taken.
+Any such intervention by the Regulator of Social Housing in respect of an Authorised Borrower may adversely impact the ability of such Authorised Borrower to make payments in respect of its Authorised Loan.

-On 30th October, 2015, the Office for National Statistics (ONS) announced the reclassification of housing associations in England from "private non-financial corporations" to "public non-financial corporations" for the purposes of national accounts and other ONS economic statistics, with retrospective effect from 22nd July, 2008.
-The UK government published a Written Ministerial Statement on 2nd November, 2015 confirming that it would introduce statutory deregulatory measures with the intention that the private sector status of registered providers of social housing be restored.
 Measures to facilitate the deregulation of the social housing sector were introduced in the Housing and Planning Act 2016 which was given Royal Assent on 12th May, 2016.
-These measures include the removal of the disposals regime (meaning that registered providers of social housing will no longer need consent from the HCA for sales, charging for security and changes of ownership of social housing stock), the removal of the constitutional consents regime (meaning that HCA consent will no longer be required for registered providers of social housing to undertake certain constitutional changes such as changes of objects, mergers, change of status, restructuring, winding-up or dissolution), and the reduction of local authority influence over the boards of registered providers of social housing.
+These measures include the removal of the disposals regime (meaning that registered providers of social housing will no longer need consent from the Regulator of Social Housing for sales, charging for security and changes of ownership of social housing stock), the removal of the constitutional consents regime (meaning that regulatory consent will no longer be required for registered providers of social housing to undertake certain constitutional changes such as changes of objects, mergers, change of status, restructuring, winding-up or dissolution), and the reduction of local authority influence over the boards of registered providers of social housing.
 The provisions relating to the disposals regime and the constitutional consents regime came into force on 6th April, 2017.